What You Should Know When Buying a Company

 - Analyze the value of the business you are considering.

 Before making any offers, you should have a good idea of the business’s true economic worth.
 You and the seller can seek independent valuations, like those done at BA FL|GA|HI, to help you determine which appraisal service best suits your situation.
+Our complete due diligence checklist can be found here.

 Read Buying a Small Business.
 What You Need to Know.